 Even though drunk driving has fallen by over 30% in the last ten years, the incidences of drivers under the influence of another drug have risen.
 In particular, there has been a spike in prevalence among drivers who had used marijuana in that same time period.
 Perhaps most troubling is that many states are lagging behind in passing legislative reforms to deal with this change.

-Regardless of what time of the day or night you are driving, J. Gonzalez Law Firm wants you to remain diligent and safe on the road.
+Regardless of what time of the day or night you are driving, J. Gonzalez Injury Attorneys wants you to remain diligent and safe on the road.

 Whenever we find ourselves on the road, it is our responsibility to drive safely to protect not only ourselves and the passengers we have with us, but all the other drivers who share the road with us.
 There is never an acceptable moment to take time off from public safety.

 Even with the best information and awareness, however, people will still go out and operate a vehicle recklessly.
-When they injure others, the J. Gonzalez Law Firm is here to get the victims of those accidents the compensation and justice they deserve.
+When they injure others, the J. Gonzalez Injury Attorneys is here to get the victims of those accidents the compensation and justice they deserve.

 If you or someone you know has been injured in a car crash, contact us today at (956) 630-6700.
 Our team of auto accident lawyers in Rio Grande City, McAllen, and Brownsville have the experience needed to get your life back on track after an accident.